Caroline Burton: Way Finding

 Discovery Den is located on Level 2 in the Natural History Hall.
 Discovery Den is free to explore and is open during Museum hours.

 To ensure a safe and enjoyable experience for all families we have posted these rules:

-Families are welcome to register for the Small Explorers program, taking place in the Discovery Den on the second Saturday of the month. contact Susan Buckley at Susan.Kozak-Buckley@sos.nj.gov
+Local families are welcome to register for the Small Explorers program, taking place in the Discovery Den on the second Saturday of the month.
+This playgroup is an opportunity for you to explore the Museum with your child and connect with other families for support.
+Families are encouraged to sign up for a full year of sessions to build knowledge, skills and relationships.
+To learn more, contact Susan Buckley at Susan.Kozak-Buckley@sos.nj.gov

-Here you will find bookshelves for reading, floor pillows to help babies sit up and wall activities for toddlers to explore.
+Here you will find a mirror for exploring movement, floor pillows to help babies sit up, age appropriate toys with a natural history theme and wall activities for toddlers to explore.

 Infants can cuddle with you in the gliders or crawl and explore.
 When you talk or read to an infant, including newborns, you are helping their brain develop the connections it needs to understand language.
 Regular reading teaches new words and increases attention span.

-Pretend you are camping in New Jersey – Is it day or night?
+Pretend you are at the shore in New Jersey – Is it day or night?
 Who are you with?
 What sounds do you hear in this environment?
-Go fishing, tell campfire stories and read books by lantern light.
+Go fishing, identify and play with marine animals and tell stories by the fire.

 What do you see at the campsite?
 Plants, animals or insects?
 Talk with your child about size, shape and color of the natural environment they imagine.

 Put on a show!
 Children can learn about NJ wildlife throughout the Den and demonstrate that knowledge or use their imagination in their original play.

 Through imaginative play children explore feelings and develop social and cognitive skills.